vb-consulting/Norm.net/README.md

 So this scenario requires at least two iteration over data.

-With NoOrm approach it would look something like this:
+With `Norm` approach it would look something like this:

 1. Build iterator over tuples that will be returned from database

-2. Build expression tree over enumerable iterator (`System.Linq`, `System.Linq.Async`, custom, etc)
+2. Build expression tree over enumerable iterator - sync or async - (`System.Linq`, `System.Linq.Async`, custom, etc)

 3. Execute everything to create results (view-models and service responses)